CCAPP Postdoctoral Fellow

-- CCAPP has strong efforts in theoretical work, including on dark energy, large-scale structure, Galactic dynamics and substructure, cosmic microwave background anisotropies, gravitational lensing, dark matter, cosmic rays, gamma rays, neutrinos, nucleosynthesis, stellar physics, supernovae, gamma-ray bursts, and active galactic nuclei.
+CCAPP has significant efforts in theoretical, observational, and experimental astrophysics.
+Current research areas include dark energy, large-scale structure, Galactic dynamics and substructure, cosmic microwave background anisotropies, gravitational lensing, dark matter, galaxy formation and evolution, cosmic rays, gamma rays, neutrinos, nucleosynthesis, stellar physics, supernovae, gamma-ray bursts, and active galactic nuclei.

 - To build a diverse workforce Ohio State encourages applications from individuals with disabilities, minorities, veterans, and women.
 EEO/AA employer.